-- First-timers - 35 slots will be allocated to this lottery, which is for anyone who has never started a Hardrock.
-The intention is to increase the likelihood for applicants with many DNS's to get into the run.
-Modeling suggests that giving applicants 2^N tickets, where N is the number of previous DNSs, will ensure that those with the most DNSs will get in, while still giving first-time applicants a chance.
+Never Started - 45 slots will be allocated to this lottery, which is for anyone who has never started a Hardrock.
+The intention is to increase the likelihood for applicants with many DNSs to get into the run.
+Modeling suggests that giving applicants 2^N tickets, where N is the number of previous DNSs, will ensure that those with the most DNSs will get in, while still giving applicants who have never started Hardrock a chance.
 “DNS” includes both those who were on the wait list and those who withdrew from either the wait list or start list.

-- Veterans - 35 slots will be allocated to this lottery, which is for anyone who has five or more Hardrock finishes, with the following qualification: an applicant who DNFs in two consecutive attempts beginning in 2012 will be placed into the "Everyone else" pool until they complete the run in a subsequent year.
-Applicants will get one ticket for each previous Hardrock finish.
-The number in this pool is about the same as the number of 5-time finishers bypassing the lottery in each of the past few years, and so comes close to preserving this feature.
+- Veterans - 33 slots will be allocated to this lottery, which is for anyone who has five or more Hardrock finishes, with the following qualification: an applicant who DNFs in two consecutive attempts beginning in 2012 will be placed into the "Everyone Else" pool until they complete the run in a subsequent year.
+Applicants will get one ticket for each previous Hardrock finish, plus service tickets as described under "Never Starters".

-- Everyone else - 70 slots will be allocated to this lottery, which is for anyone not in one of the previous two lotteries.
-The algorithm for ticket allocation will be unchanged from the current one.
-Modeling suggests that the chances of being selected from this lottery will be better than under the current system.
+- Everyone Else - 67 slots will be allocated to this lottery, which is for anyone not in one of the previous two lotteries.
+The algorithm for ticket allocation is described below.

 A separate wait list will be maintained for each lottery.
 When a runner withdraws from the start list, a runner will be taken from the wait list for the lottery from which the withdrawn runner was chosen.